sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Each user of the TRE must have a unique logon with changes to any record strictly controlled.
+* - You must give each user of the TRE a unique logon with changes to any records strictly controlled.
   - The unique identifier and all associated records for a user should be traceable across the entire TRE.
 This will include training records, affiliations, contract agreements and ethics approvals where required.
   - Mandatory
 ```